voedger/voedger/design/extensions/README.md

 ## Principles

+### WASM

+Development

 - Extension language
   - Development: Go
   - Compilation: TinyGo
 - Extension folder structure
   - `extwasm` folder

+Runtime
+  - wazero
+  - Preallocated Buffer
+    - Used to send data from the host
+    - WasmPreallocatedBufferSize: 64K + 25% growth if necessary
+    - Per wazero module
+  - Garbage collection is not used
+    - Too slow (even when runtime is a compiler) and unreliable
+    - In case of memory overflow the memory is restored to the initial state

 ## Components